EBSA News Release: [07/19/2012]

 The event will feature panel discussions as well as remarks by Borzi; Hubert H. "Skip" Humphrey III, assistant director, Consumer Financial Protection Bureau's Office for Older Americans; Doug Nguyen, deputy regional communications director, Social Security Administration; Lara Hinz, director of programs, Women's Institute for a Secure Retirement; and Joseph C. Peiffer, attorney and member, Public Investors Arbitration Bar Association.
 Christine Benz, director of personal finance for Morningstar, will moderate the forum.
 Additionally, free educational materials will be available to all attendees.

-Space is limited, and members of the public who wish to attend this forum must register in advance with Meredith Regine, who may be reached at email@example.com or 202-693-8300.
-Members of the media planning to cover the forum should notify Mike Trupo or Jason Surbey in the Labor Department's Office of Public Affairs using the contact information above.
+Space is limited, and members of the public who wish to attend this forum must register in advance with Meredith Regine, who may be reached at firstname.lastname@example.org or 202-693-8300.
+Members of the media planning to cover the forum should notify Michael Trupo or Jason Surbey in the Labor Department's Office of Public Affairs using the contact information above.